pupilfirst/pupilfirst/docs/developers/docs/upgrading.md

 - Google's Recaptcha has been introduced to protect public-facing forms from automation.
-  To enable the use of Recaptcha, [register for access](https://www.google.com/recaptcha), and create v3 and v2 keys for your school's domains, and add environment variables `RECAPTCHA_V3_SITE_KEY`, `RECAPTCHA_V3_SECRET_KEY`, `RECAPTCHA_V2_SITE_KEY`, and `RECAPTCHA_V2_SECRET_KEY`.
+  To enable the use of Recaptcha, [register for access](https://www.google.com/recaptcha), and create v3 and v2 (checkbox) keys for your school's domains, and add environment variables `RECAPTCHA_V3_SITE_KEY`, `RECAPTCHA_V3_SECRET_KEY`, `RECAPTCHA_V2_SITE_KEY`, and `RECAPTCHA_V2_SECRET_KEY`.

 ### 2021.2